Detailed summary

 General population mortality

 If aRCC patients were projected to live longer than the general population, this was corrected (hence, ensuring the aRCC OS never exceeds the general population).
 General population mortality was based on an age and sex matched-profile (against the 1L all risk population) using data from the Office for National Statistics (ONS).
+The approach used to derive the general population mortality estimates was to model the empirical age and sex distribution, as described in Lee et al. 2024.
+[8]

 For more information, see section 4.3.5.4 “Accounting for general population mortality” in the Assessment Report.
 [1]